 When it comes to travel, I think nothing of jumping on the first flight of the day, visiting a country, seeing some of the sights, have dinner somewhere, stay the night and then take the last flight back home on the following day.
 Sometimes when you don’t get a lot of days off to travel you have to learn to maximise the little amount of time you have!
-In today’s ‘how to’ guide I share my tried and tested itinerary on how to spend 24 hours in Lisbon, Portugal.
+In today’s ‘how to’ guide I share my tried and tested itinerary on how to spend 2 days in Lisbon, Portugal.
 Including cool things to see and do, where to eat and where I stayed!
-You can fit so much into just one day in Lisbon!
+You can fit so much into just a weekend in Lisbon!

 Disclosure: This post contains affiliate links

 Duration: 1 night, 2 days (Saturday – Sunday)

 Just try and keep me out of the water.
 I’m a nightmare, seriously.
 The HF Fenix Music hotel (see below) is one of the few Lisbon hotels that I could find with an outdoor pool and due to itinerary plans and pool opening hours, the only space I had to swim was as soon as we arrived!
 It had awesome views though, the walls surrounding the rooftop were glass so even in the pool or laying on a sun lounger you could see Sao Jorge Castle and the River Tagus.

 Lisbon by Segway – Visiting the Cities View Points

 We chose Lisbon by Segway because their Segways had x2 off road tyres which meant it was perfect for exploring the hills and cobbles of the Alfama District which is a big maze of tiny little streets and alleyways!
 Again, me and my Sister were the only ones on our tour so we got to go at our own speed (which is fast) and we saw extra parts that regular tours don’t usually have time for…the guide even gave us 30 minutes extra because he was having so much fun!